 Maybe it’s Item #1 on your Bucket List.
 Or maybe it’s just the best wrong turn you ever took.
 No matter how you grab onto Nevada’s world of outdoor activities and recreation, extraordinary natural resources in Nevada abound.
 Get to know 24 Nevada state parks and two national parks, crowdless national monuments, and millions of acres of public lands.
 Hike easy ambles or alpine scrambles in the Lower 48’s most mountainous state.
 Explore pristine alpine lakes and trout-packed streams.
 Climb the world’s tallest outdoor climbing wall, turn the Strip into an après-ski wonderland, and dive into some of the purest, clearest water on Earth.
 Tackle fresh mountain bike singletrack or thousands of miles of off-road action, then slink into the most natural hot springs in the United States.
-Whatever you’re after, Nevada recreational activities are always here, waiting for you at the end—or beginning—of the trail.
+Basically, whatever you’re after, the wide range of Nevada recreational activities has you covered.

 This Land is Literally Your Land